Department of Chemistry

 CHEM 4421 Advanced Chemical Synthesis 4 SCH (2-6)

 Introduction to advanced and sophisticated synthesis of organic, biochemical and inorganic compounds.
-Laboratory includes multi-step syntheses, stereochemical problems, literature-searching techniques, etc. Prerequisites: CHEM 3323/3123, CHEM 3325/3125.
+Laboratory includes multi-step syntheses, stereochemical problems, literature-searching techniques, etc. Prerequisites: CHEM 3325 and CHEM 3125.

 Fee: $25.00